 You would think they are some type of “experts” on the “theories.”
 In almost all instances that I have observed, not even remotely.
+In fact, in one presentation by one of these so called theorist “experts,” a trait of the conspiracy theorist is stated to be their attention to details.
+This is supposed to be a deficiency?
 Mostly this is gaslighting.
-Lately I have seen more of the appeal to authority scam, whereby some “expert” from “Yale” is hauled out to pontificate in front of a cadre of cheerleaders.
+Lately, I’ve seen more of the appeal-to-authority scam, whereby some “expert” from “Yale” is hauled out to pontificate in front of a cadre of cheerleaders.

-Another common tactic is the straw man fallacy, or shooting down or even inventing a weak anomaly and then victory dancing a debunking.
-Calling anomalies “superficial” is another common tactic.
-Therefore it is necessary to focus on large and quick hitting anomalies.
+Another common tactic is the straw man fallacy, or shooting down or even inventing a weak theory or anomaly and then victory dancing a soft-toss debunking.
+The is common at sites like Metabunk.

-The difference is that so-called “conspiracy theorists” actually alertly and critically examine evidence.
-If you actually did critically view the sample videos below in their entirety, would you — with straight face — dismiss as “crazy” somebody who saw a pattern of lies and extreme deception- or something seriously out of kilter?
+The difference is that so-called “conspiracy theorists,” or inquirists, actually alertly and critically examine evidence.
+They are wired differently.
+If you actually did critically view the sample video below in its entirety, would you — with straight face — dismiss as “crazy” somebody who saw a pattern of lies and extreme deception or something seriously out of kilter?
 Or would you be curious enough to examine other short-duration exercises or even longer, more time-consuming examples?

 Forget the “conspiracy theorist” and “mental health” diagnosis for a moment and ask yourself what you are seeing here.
-Does it take “great imagination” or “pattern loving” to call a spade a spade?
-If you see nothing here and move along after a 10-second viewing, you might want to reconsider who is actually the mentally ill one.
-If you still don’t give a damn, then, at minimum, immediately cease the gaslighting and labeling of truthers as “mental.”
+Does it take “great imagination” or “pattern loving” or “a lot of attention to details” to call a spade a spade?
+If you see nothing here and move along after a 10-second viewing, you might want to reconsider who it is seeing unicorns and rainbows.
+If you still don’t give a damn (black pilled), then, at minimum, immediately cease the gaslighting and labeling of truthers as “mental.”